stephanhorvath/rust-audio-dev-blog/_posts/2024-11-04-smooth-operator.md

 and smaller, reaching the smallest possible number the system can represent, rounding errors will result in zeros.

-## The Simplest FIR Low-pass Filter
+## The Fundamental FIR Low-pass Filter

 A low-pass filter cancels out high frequencies, letting the low frequencies pass through the filter unaffected.
 One example of full cancellation is taking a